 - 2.17.
 The SHELAA methodology was reviewed and updated in September 2020 and a Developer Panel was carried out in January 2020.
-The estimated build rate per annum applied for each site was reviewed through this process and are as follows: - 10-50 dwellings = 25 dwellings per annum - 51-100 dwellings = 42 dwellings per annum - Over 100 dwellings = 47 dwellings per annum - 2.18.
-These figures are based on completions within the Borough over the last five years.
-Current market conditions are also taken into account.
+The estimated build rate per annum applied for each site was reviewed and agreed through this process and are as follows: - 10-50 dwellings = 25 dwellings per annum - 51-100 dwellings = 42 dwellings per annum - Over 100 dwellings = 47 dwellings per annum - 2 .
+1 8 .
+These figures are based on completions within the Borough between 2015 and 2020.
+In November 2021 these build out rates were revisited with HBBC's Housing Developer Panel (see panel list in Appendix 1 of the Action Plan)6 and it was considered by the Panel that they were still relevant to the current market and did not need to be updated.
+Current market conditions are also taken into account when the trajectory is constructed.
 The build out rate has been amended on some individual sites based upon information received or evidence provided by developers (Appendix 18). - 2.19.
-As suggested by paragraph 48 of the Housing and economic land availability assessment planning practice guidance, evidence has been gathered over the last 10 years on the determination of planning applications to first completion between April 2011 and March 2021.
+As suggested by paragraph 50 of the Housing supply and delivery planning practice guidance, evidence has been gathered over the last 10 years on the determination of planning applications to first completion between April 2012 and March 2022.